nationalarchives/tdr-terraform-environments/README.md

    aws_access_key_id = ... terraform user access key ...
    aws_secret_access_key = ... terraform user secret access key ...
    ```

+    The user will need to be added to the relevant group to have permission to create resources in the AWS environments accounts:

+    * tdr-terraform-developers: access to the TDR Integration environment
+    * tdr-terraform-administrators: access to all TDR environments

 2. Update local AWS configuration file (~/.aws/config) with the profiles for running Terraform in the different TDR environments: